Qijia culture: Mogou site

 The Qijia Culture Cemetery at Mogou in Lintan County, Gansu was excavated beginning from 2008.
 More than one thousand graves have been found there.
 The area was inhabited during the first half of the second millennium BCE.
 Thousands of funerary goods have been found, such as pottery vessels, bone ornaments and implements, shells, and metal objects.
+The graves at Mogou revealed a high level of violence in the Qijia culture.
+Human sacrifice in the Qijia culture have also been documented.

 To date, this represents by far the biggest find of copper and bronze objects ascribed to the Qijia culture, as more than three hundred items were found here.
 The finds are mostly implements, such as knives, and ornaments, such as buttons, earrings and beads.
 Some types of objects, such as torques and armbands, were not found before.

 Examination reveals that tin bronze (Cu-Sn) was the most important alloy used at the Mogou site.
 Other alloys, such as Cu-Sn-Pb (lead) and Cu-Sn-As (arsenic), were also in use.
 Some items were manufactured by casting and hot-forging.

 Two iron fragments were recently excavated at the Mogou cemetery.
 They have been dated to the 14th century BC.
 One of the fragments was made of bloomery iron rather than meteoritic iron.